ARMmbed/mbed-os-5-docs/docs/refs/api/tasks/eventqueue_memory_pool.md

 ##### Failure due to fragmentation

-The following example would fail because of fragmentation: [NOTE: EXAMPLE GIVEN BY OTHERS.
-REPLACE.]
+The following example would fail because of fragmentation:

 ```
-EventQueue queue(8*sizeof(int)); // 8 words of storage
+EventQueue queue(4*sizeof(int)); // 4 words of storage
-queue.call(func, 1);       // requires 2 words of storage
+queue.call(func);       // requires 1 word of storage
-queue.call(func, 1);       // requires 2 words of storage
+queue.call(func);       // requires 1 word of storage
-queue.call(func, 1);       // requires 2 words of storage
+queue.call(func);       // requires 1 word of storage
-queue.call(func, 1);       // requires 2 words of storage
+queue.call(func);       // requires 1 word of storage
-// after this we have 0 words of storage left
+// 0 words of storage remain

 queue.dispatch();  // free all pending events
-// now all memory should be free again (8 words)?
+// all memory is free again (4 words) and in one-word chunks

-queue.call(func, 1, 2, 3); // requires 4 words of storage --> Would this fail now?
+queue.call(func, 1, 2, 3); // requires 4 words of storage, so allocation fails
 ```

-Four words of storage are free but only for allocations fewer than than two words.
+Four words of storage are free but only for allocations of one word or less.
+The solution to this failure is to increase the size of your EventQueue.
+Having the proper sized EventQueue prevents you from running out of space for events in the future.

-Multiple aperiodic events that occur at the same time pose a risk to event queues.
-To prevent a problem like this that doesn't show itself until later in the application's cycle, the EventQueue design uses a slab of memory that could support deallocation from the front instead of using coalescing chunks.
-A pointer into the buffer that indicates the amount of unallocated space maintains the slab of memory.